mahmoudk1000/azdo-runner-operator/README.md

 ## Operator Architecture & Services

+---

+## Agents: Agent Factory and Available Agent Images

+The AzDORunner Operator uses an agent factory pattern to manage and provision Azure DevOps runner agents dynamically based on the configuration in your RunnerPool CRD.
+The agent factory is responsible for selecting and launching the appropriate agent image for each job, supporting both standard and capability-aware scheduling.

+### Agent Factory Overview

+- **Agent Factory**: The operator's agent factory logic determines which container image to use for each runner pod.
+It supports:
+  - **Standard agents**: Use the default image specified in the RunnerPool CRD.
+  - **Capability-aware agents**: If `capabilityAware` is enabled, the factory matches Azure DevOps pipeline `demands` to the `capabilityImages` map in the CRD, launching the correct image for each required capability.
+- The agent factory ensures that the right environment is provided for each job, whether it requires a generic runner or a specialized one (e.g., with Java, Node.js, or .NET preinstalled).

+### Available Agent Images

+The repository includes a base agent implementation and supports building custom agent images.
+The `agent/` directory contains:

+- `agent/Dockerfile`: The base Dockerfile for building a generic Azure DevOps agent image.
+- `agent/start.sh`: The entrypoint script used by the agent container to register and start the runner.

+#### Official and Example Images

+You can use the provided Dockerfile to build your own agent image, or use prebuilt images published to container registries.
+Example images referenced in the CRD examples include:

+- `ghcr.io/mahmoudk1000/azdo-runner-operator/agent:main` (generic base agent)
+- `ghcr.io/mahmoudk1000/azdo-runner-operator/agent:latest-java` (Java-enabled agent)
+- `ghcr.io/mahmoudk1000/azdo-runner-operator/agent:latest-nodejs` (Node.js-enabled agent)
+- `ghcr.io/mahmoudk1000/azdo-runner-operator/agent:latest-dotnet` (.NET-enabled agent)

+You can extend the base Dockerfile to create your own custom images with additional tools or capabilities as needed.

+#### How Agent Selection Works

+- For **standard RunnerPools**, all agents use the default image specified in the CRD.
+- For **capability-aware RunnerPools**, the agent factory matches the pipeline's `demands` to the `capabilityImages` map and launches the corresponding image.
+- If a demand does not match any key in `capabilityImages`, the default image is used.

+---

 ### Architecture Overview

 - **Controller**: Watches for changes to custom resources (RunnerPools) and reconciles the desired state with the actual state in the cluster.